pulumi/docs/reference/concepts.md

 Each deployment runs the program to determine what the desired state is, and then creates, updates or deletes various resources to achieve that desired state.
 As a result, at any given point in time, the stack has a set of resources associated with it.

-Some of those resources may have runtime code associated with them, which can run continuously throughout the liftime of the resource (in the case of containers or VMs), or on-demand (in the case of serverless functions).
+Some of those resources may have runtime code associated with them, which can run continuously throughout the lifetime of the resource (in the case of containers or VMs), or on-demand (in the case of serverless functions).

 ![Object Lifetimes](../images/reference/object-lifetimes-diagram.png){:width="500px"}